 1½ cups (10½ ounces) packed brown sugar, preferably dark

 1 large egg

 1 teaspoon vanilla extract

 1. Adjust oven racks to upper- and lower-middle positions; heat oven to 350 degrees.
 Line 2 large (18 by 12-inch) baking sheets with parchment paper.

 2. Whisk flour, baking powder, baking soda, and salt in medium bowl.
-In second medium bowl, stir together oats, cherries, and chocolate.
+In second medium bowl, stir together oats, pecans, cherries, and chocolate.